 - a blood clot in the legs or lungs

 - bowel obstruction

 Other side effects are more common and not quite as serious, but still unpleasant nonetheless.
-For example, many people who've had weight loss surgery experience pain, vomiting, diarrhea, and acid reflux after eating — especially if they eat too much or too quickly.
-This is why they have to change their approach to mealtime.
+For example, many people who've had weight loss surgery have pain, vomiting, diarrhea, and acid reflux (heartburn) after eating — especially if they eat too much or too quickly.
+This is why they have to change their approach to eating.
 If they don't, not only will they continue to feel sick, but in time they can regain weight.

 And last but not least, there are the emotional side effects.
 For example, it can be hard for some teens to figure out a new, healthy relationship with food, especially if they and others in their family have relied on food for comfort in the past.

-Some teens also undergo an identity crisis of sorts and have trouble relating to others in their new, thinner body.
-Still others have such high expectations — thinking that the surgery will boost their popularity or bring them more attention — that they're disappointed to find that old problems still exist even at a smaller size.
+Some teens may undergo an identity crisis of sorts and have trouble relating to others in their new, thinner body.
+And others have such high expectations — thinking that the surgery will boost their popularity or bring them more attention — that they're disappointed to find that old problems still exist even at a smaller size.